-The film is a moody, and oftentimes moving look at differences in sides during war and how people can change, people are victims and that universally, there is at least one season where good will reigns over.
+The film is a moody, and oftentimes moving look at differences in sides during war and how people can change, people are victims and that universally, there is at least one season where goodwill reigns over.
 It’s tough but deeply moving.

 (Chris Columbus 2005)

-Chris Columbus loves Christmas, he co-wrote and produced Jingle All the Way, he’s also director of both Home Alone films, but his 2005 adaptation of the broadway smash is a weird story.
-Following a group of bohemians who struggle to deal with paying their rent, their sexuality and drug habits all while under the spectre of AIDS in 1989 is itself a modern retelling of La Boheme.
+Chris Columbus loves Christmas, he co-wrote and produced Jingle All the Way, he’s also director of both Home Alone films, but his 2005 adaptation of the Broadway smash is a weird story.
+Following a group of bohemians who struggle to deal with paying their rent, their sexuality and drug habits all while under the specter of AIDS in 1989 is itself a modern retelling of La Boheme.